“Do you sleep next to your phone?”

 A great resource for information and expert help is the Facebook group Autism and EMF.
 It is curated by Peter Sullivan of Clear Light Ventures.
 Peter is an expert in the link between EMF’s and our wellness.

-Emil at www.LessEMF.com has a huge selection of shielding devices and materials.
-He has canopies for beds, meters, and shielding clothes for adults and kids.
-You can call him and tell him specifically what you are concerned about (mention me, as we know each other).
+www.LessEMF.com has a huge selection of shielding devices and materials.
+They have canopies for beds, meters, and shielding clothes for adults and kids.
 (518) 608-6479

 Alan Maher has invented devices that create a field of protection around you.
 He also has grounding mats, wraps for to make the electricity coming into your space coherent, and other tools.
 I know Alan and his assistant, David, so mention me.